Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Introduction

+Recall that two flows on a manifold $M$ are {\em orbit equivalent} if there is a homeomorphism $f\colon M \to M$ taking orbits of one to orbits of the other, and {\em isotopically equivalent} if this homeomorphism can be taken to be isotopic to the identity.

+An Anosov flow is called $\R$-covered if the leaf space of its weak-stable foliation is homeomorphic to $\R$.
+(In the case of 3-manifolds, it is equivalent that the weak-unstable foliation has leaf space $\R$).
+On 3-manifolds, there are many constructions of $\R$ covered flows, and examples of manifolds admitting arbitrarily many inequivalent $\R$-covered flows.
+Here, we give a characterization of orbit and isotopy equivalent $\R$-covered flows on $3$-manifolds by their {\em free homotopy classes of periodic orbits}.
+For a flow $\varphi$ on a manifold $M$, let $\cP(\varphi)$ denote the set of conjugacy classes of elements in $\pi_1(M)$ represented by the free homotopy classes of periodic orbits of $\varphi$.
+We show the following.

-\begin{theorem}[Spectral rigidity for $\bR$-covered flows] Let $\varphi$ and $\psi$ be $\bR$-covered Anosov flows on a closed $3$ manifold $M$. \begin{enumerate} \item $\varphi$ and $\psi$ are isotopically equivalent if and only if $\cP(\varphi) = \cP(\psi)$, and more generally \item $\varphi$ and $\psi$ are orbit equivalent\footnote{ In our definition of orbit equivalence, we do not ask for the homeomorphism to match the \emph{oriented} orbits to oriented orbits.
-If one wants to consider only orbit equivalences that preserve the orientation of the orbits, then the conclusion of Theorem \ref{thm_main} will be that if one of the flow is transversally orientable then the other is also transversally orientable and the orbit equivalence can be upgraded to an orientation preserving orbit equivalence (by work of Barbot \cite[Th\'eor\`eme C]{Bar_caracterisation}).
-However, if one (hence both) of the flows are not transversally orientable, then one deduces that $\varphi$ is orbit equivalent to either $\psi$ or its inverse.} if and only if there exists a homeomorphism $f\colon M \to M$ such that $f_\ast(\cP(\varphi)) = \cP(\psi)$, moreover, the orbit equivalence can be taken to be in the isotopy class of $f$. \end{enumerate} \end{theorem}
+\begin{theorem}[Classification of $\bR$-covered Anosov flows] Let $\varphi$ and $\psi$ be $\bR$-covered Anosov flows on a closed $3$ manifold $M$. \begin{enumerate} \item $\varphi$ and $\psi$ are isotopically equivalent if and only if $\cP(\varphi) = \cP(\psi)$. \item $\varphi$ and $\psi$ are orbit equivalent\footnote{ In our definition of orbit equivalence, we do not require the homeomorphism to match \emph{oriented} orbits to oriented orbits.
+If one wants to consider only orbit equivalences that preserve orbit orientation, then the conclusion of Theorem \ref{thm_main} will be that if one flow is transversally orientable then the other is also, and the orbit equivalence can be upgraded to an orientation-preserving orbit equivalence (using \cite[Th\'eor\`eme C]{Bar_caracterisation}).
+If one (hence both) of the flows are not transversally orientable, then $\varphi$ is orbit equivalent to either $\psi$ or $\psi^{-1}$.} if and only if there exists a homeomorphism $f\colon M \to M$ such that $f_\ast(\cP(\varphi)) = \cP(\psi)$.
+Moreover, the orbit equivalence can be taken to be in the isotopy class of $f$. \end{enumerate} \end{theorem}

-To prove Theorem \ref{thm_main}, we rephrase it in terms of induced actions on the circle, and in fact prove an independent, stronger rigidity result for groups acting on the circle with {\em hyperbolic-like} elements.
-See Proposition \ref{prop:conj}.